Military Personnel Records Center: 1973 fire

-2004 Record scanning hoax
+2004 record scanning hoax

 In August 2004, an Internet hoax claimed that the Military Personnel Records Center was electronically scanning "all military records on site" and would "destroy all hard copies" when the process was complete.
 The source of the hoax was a sham email circulating online that advised veterans and dependents to request original records via the NPRC if they did not want them to be destroyed.
 The email had a header that read: "Destruction of Original Military Records, HQ AFR/DP/04-254".
 According to Scott Levins, assistant director of military records at the NPRC, officials at the center first learned of the hoax in late August, and began analyzing record requests to see if request volume had increased.
 Director Peter S. Gaytan of the American Legion National Veterans Affairs and Rehabilitation (VA&R) Commission posted a bulletin, dated September 30, warning about the hoax and explaining that the NPRC would only perform scans to "minimize the handling of fragile documents or reduce the time it takes to locate a record."
 The American Legion VA&R division had directly contacted the NPRC and "confirmed that the e-mail [was] a hoax."
-In September 2004, the NPRC had a backlog of roughly 120,000 record requests, and Levins voiced concern that the hoax could spur a large influx of new requests.
-Gaytan warned in his bulletin that a surge in requests could delay document delivery needed for burials, benefits, loans, employment, and other important matters, a concern shared by the National Archives.
+In September 2004, the NPRC had a backlog of roughly 120,000 record requests, and Levins expressed concern that the hoax could cause a large influx of new requests.
+Gaytan warned in his bulletin that a surge in requests could delay document retrieval needed for burials, benefits, loans, and employment; the National Archives shared this concern.
 When it learned of the hoax, the NPRC informed the Department of Defense and modified its online application process to minimize any excess requests.
 Also, to dispel the rumor, NPRC officials posted a notice on the eVetRecs website stating: